radumarias/experiments/llm-git-conflict-resolve/README.md

 So we are experimenting with how AI agents could help mitigate this.
 After all, they will be the ones writing that code :)

 One idea is to use Claude Code skills to instruct the agent how it could help like
-- instructions on steps that would help
+- instructions on steps that would help, something similar to https://subagents.cc/
 - analyze previous commits to see how the code evolved
 - include in the skill any code that might help to be executed while investigating
 - ... open to suggestions